Understanding the Differences Between Personal Injury and Tort Law

 Defining Tort Law

-Various forms of wrongs are present in the system; these include intentional wrongdoing acts like assault or defamation, as well as negligence where harm is caused due to a lack of reasonable care and strict liability, which holds individuals or entities responsible for harm without considering fault or intention.
+Several categories of wrongs exist within this system.
+Intentional torts include acts like assault or defamation, where harm is caused on purpose.
+Negligence involves harm resulting from a failure to exercise reasonable care.
+Strict liability holds individuals or entities responsible for harm regardless of fault or intention.

 Personal Injury Explained